jsalt-coml/babytrain_multilabel/README.md

   BabyTrain: /path/to/BabyTrain/*/wav/{uri}.wav
 ```

-Where `/path/to` needs to be replaced by the path to the folder containing the corpus.
+Where `/path/to` needs to be replaced by the path to the folder containing the corpora.
 Then, we can install the needed dependencies :

 ```bash